Engin-Boot/pong-stage-sharma-dikshit/Stage0/launch_game.md

 hit enter.
 - Then: Launch a preset interface of the game.

-### Scenario: Relauching the paused/minimized instance of the game
+### Scenario: Relaunching the paused/minimized instance of the game

 - Given: A working executable of the game.
 - When: The user double clicks the game icon/select the game icon and